CosmWasm/wasmd/x/wasm/IBC.md

 2. The counterparty has a chance for version negotiation in `OnChanOpenTry`, where the contract can apply custom logic.
 It provides the protocol versions that the initiating party expects, and the contract can reject the connection or accept it and return the protocol version it will communicate with.
+   Implementing this requires that we support [ADR 025](https://github.com/cosmos/cosmos-sdk/blob/master/docs/architecture/adr-025-ibc-passive-channels.md).
+   TODO: check with Agoric and cwgoes to upstream any Cosmos SDK changes so this can work out of the box.
 3. `OnChanOpened` is called on the contract for both `OnChanOpenAck` and `OnChanOpenConfirm` containing the final version string (counterparty version).
 This gives a chance to abort the process if we realize this doesn't work.
 Or save the info (we may need to define this channel uses an older version